 Job instances are run by one or many engines called JQM nodes.
 These are simply Java processes that poll the different queues in which job instances are waiting.
-Runs take place within threads.
+Runs take place within threads, each with a dedicated class loader so as to fully isolate them from each others.